QubesOS/qubes-doc/SoftwareUpdateDom0.md

 1. To check and install updates for dom0 software:

-    {% highlight trac-wiki %}
-    $ sudo qubes-dom0-update
+`$ sudo qubes-dom0-update`
-    {% endhighlight %}

-1. To install additional packages in dom0 (usually not recommended):
+2. To install additional packages in dom0 (usually not recommended):

-    {% highlight trac-wiki %}
-    $ sudo qubes-dom0-update anti-evil-maid
+`$ sudo qubes-dom0-update anti-evil-maid`
-    {% endhighlight %}

 You may also pass the `--enablerepo=` option in order to enable optional repositories (see yum configuration in dom0).
 However, this is only for advanced users who really understand what they are doing.

 ### How to downgrade a specific package